 Despite console restrictions, the NES is capable of delivering beautiful and captivating art, if the proper techniques are used.
 For example, sprite layering can be used to add depth and detail to characters and scenes.

 However, creating rich and elaborate characters in this way often comes at a cost to performance.
-The more sprites and tiles used for a single game character or object, the less there is to be used elsewhere on screen.
+The more sprites and tiles used for a single game character or object, the less there is to be used elsewhere on the screen.
 As such, layering sprites creates a new technical limitation for game design.
 Fortunately, there are other strategies available to improve the visual appeal of a game's art, without impacting precious tile and scanline limits.

 Here we have an example of how an archer character was improved by making better use of its palette.
 The flesh tones were used throughout the character more to add detail, and the green was blended throughout the border to soften the character's edges.